Carson Park (baseball stadium): History

 The stadium later was home to the Eau Claire Braves minor league baseball team.
-Among those who played for the Braves were Henry Aaron, Joe Torre, Bob Uecker, Andy Pafko and others who later played in Major League Baseball.
+Among those who played for the Braves were Hank Aaron, Joe Torre, Bob Uecker, Andy Pafko and others who later played in Major League Baseball.
 Following the departure of the Braves in the 1960s, the Eau Claire Cavaliers amateur team began play in 1971.
 Under manager Harv Tomter, the team won 5 amateur baseball national championships.

-A statue honoring Henry Aaron was erected in front of the stadium in 1994.
-A renovation project around 1997/98 added permanent seats behind home play, benches in the lower areas of the grandstand, and a remodeled concourse and exterior.
+A statue honoring Hank Aaron was erected in front of the stadium in 1994.
+A renovation project around 1997/98 added permanent seats behind home plate, benches in the lower areas of the grandstand, and a remodeled concourse and exterior.

 Upon the arrival of the Eau Claire Express Northwoods League franchise in 2005, the stadium underwent renovations for that season.
 A fan deck was added in the right field corner, a children's area was added along the 3rd-base foul line near the left field corner, and an electronic message board was added to the scoreboard.
 The field was re-leveled and re-sodded prior to the 2007 season.
 The press box was expanded with new sections along the first- and third-base sides for the 2009 season.

 For the 2025 Eau Claire Express season, a 36' by 20' Daktronics video board (known as the "WNB Financial Video Board") was installed in the outfield scoreboard location.